Birdchain/whitepaper-business/README.md

 | True View     | 98%      | 22%        | 80%                  | 60%       |
 | Real CPM***   | 31$      | 66$        | 37$                  | 87.5$     |

-* An increase of two-factor authentication and security via SMS.
+* An increase in two-factor authentication and security via SMS.
 Today personal data is transferred over the web more often than ever before.
 Seeking to add a security layer, two-factor authentication has become the go-to method for companies that aim to protect their users.
-Sending an SMS as an authentication has become very popular, because customers usually have a mobile device on them at almost any given moment.
+Sending an SMS as an authentication has become very popular because customers usually have a mobile device on them at almost any given moment.
 * A 2-way authentication has a staggering 99.9% reachability rate across all mobile users, as long as the number provided is correct.
 It does not require to have an internet connection.
 Mobile bandwidth is enough to receive a two-factor authentication or marketing message.
 * No need to install additional apps.
 SMS messages can be received and read on any mobile phone in any network, almost anywhere in the world.

-**In the ideal world**, when business wants to conduct an SMS marketing campaign, it has to contact aggregators.
-Aggregators are companies that mediate between businesses which WANT to send SMSs and operators that CAN send them.
+**In the ideal world**, when a business wants to conduct an SMS marketing campaign, it has to contact aggregators.
+Aggregators are companies that mediate between businesses which WANT to send SMS and operators that CAN send them.
 ![Ideal SMS path](https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/IdeaWorld.png?raw=true)

-**In real world**, it is not that straightforward.
+**In the real world**, it is not that straightforward.
 ![Real-world path](https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/09.png?raw=true)

 As an independent aggregator, we see market flaws as opportunities for Birdchain.
-Birdchain makes the path of SMS sending as straigh as possible.
+Birdchain makes the path of SMS sending as straight as possible.
 ![Path of the Birdchain](https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/10.png?raw=true)

 **The problems:**
 1. People have unlimited SMS plans which they do not use;
-2. Companies overpay for the A2P SMS service and are constantly looking for opportunities todecrease the price;
+2. Companies overpay for the A2P SMS service and are constantly looking for opportunities to decrease the price;

 **The solution:**
 1. People can automatically sell their unused SMS to businesses via Birdchain instant messaging app.
 Companies get an up to 6 times cheaper service.
 People get paid for every single SMS which is sold.

 ![A2P SMS market growth](https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/04.png?raw=true)

-## How SMS gateway is going to work?
+## How is SMS gateway going to work?

 **For end-users of the app** who want to employ their unused SMSs and grant themselves monthly passive income should:
 1. Download a Birdchain instant messaging app: